 How to Make a Disability-Friendly Space

 As our loved ones age, their homes can become less easy to live in.
 While this doesn’t mean a move is on the cards quite yet, there’s a lot family and caregivers can do to help make a space more senior and disability friendly.
-Here are some tips from assisted living specialists in Monmouth County, NJ.
+Here are some tips from assisted living specialists in Cape May County, NJ.

 - De-clutter throughout the house: Stacks of old newspapers or magazines, too much and oversized-furniture and other clutter pose immediate hazards for the elderly.
 Keeping rooms, staircases and hallways tidy and as open as possible will give your loved one space to move freely, even with a walker and prevent collisions, as well as injuries from falling items.